kurator-dev/kurator/community/membership/community-membership.md

 - Can be assigned to issues and PRs and community members can also request their review.
 - Participate in assigned issues and PRs.
 - Welcome new contributors.
+- They can be assigned to issues and PRs.
+- Members can do `/lgtm` on open PRs.
 - Guide new contributors to relevant docs/files.
 - Help/Motivate new members in contributing to Kurator.